dwmuller/dotfiles/README.md

 # To-do list

-- Better way to set up winhome link -- shows as a failure in inappropriate environments.
 - Local overrides
 - Look for additional dot files/directories
 - Do we like the prompt that we cribbed?